 In South Dakota, a yellow light is a warning that the signal is about to turn red.
 In other words, you can enter an intersection so long as the light remains yellow.

 Stop sign and stoplight violations are class 2 misdemeanors in South Dakota.
 Class 2 misdemeanors carry up to 30 days in jail and/or a maximum $500 fine.
-However, stop sign and red light violation usually just involve a fine of $120 (including fees)—not jail time.
+However, stop sign and red light violations usually just involve a fine of $122.50 (including fees)—not jail time.

 A stop sign or red light conviction will also add three demerit points to a motorist’s driving record.
 A driver who accumulates 15 or more points within a one-year period or 22 points within a two-year period faces license suspension.
 However, eligible motorists may be able to get a restricted license to drive to and from places like work and school.